ahlag/airflow/README.md

 `dags` directory contains:
 - `sparkify_dag.py`: Defines main DAG, tasks and link the tasks in required order.
-- `create_tables.sql`: SQL create table statements provided with template when airflow is run (Only once).

 `plugins/operators` directory contains:
 - `stage_redshift.py`: Defines `StageToRedshiftOperator` to copy JSON data from S3 to staging tables in the Redshift via `copy` command.